Google Launches Agent Payments Protocol (AP2) To Power AI-Driven Commerce

 Google announced the Agent Payments Protocol (AP2), an open framework designed to secure agent-led transactions as AI becomes more embedded in commerce.
 Developed in collaboration with over 60 financial and technology partners—including Mastercard, PayPal, Adyen, Coinbase, American Express, UnionPay, and Worldpay—AP2 addresses a critical gap: how to authenticate and authorize payments when the "buyer" is no longer a human clicking checkout, but an autonomous AI agent.

 The absence of Visa and Stripe, two of the most influential players in global payments, stands out.
-Their decision not to appear among the launch partners could reflect differing strategic priorities or a wait-and-see approach toward open agent-led payment protocols.

 Solving The Trust Problem In Agent-Led Payments